twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 ## When it lapses

 - **30 days before expiry** the admin page, the startup banner and the log say so.
-- **After expiry** there are 14 days of grace during which the licensed seat count, policy and recording still apply.
+- **After expiry** there are 14 days of grace during which the licensed seat count, policy, recording and plugins still apply.
-- **After the grace** the free plan applies and paid policy and recording are disabled.
+- **After the grace** the free plan applies and paid policy, recording and plugins are disabled.
 Existing keys are not deleted: the five oldest keep their seats, and the rest are refused with "This gateway key has no seat" until the licence is renewed or keys are revoked.
 The admin key made on day one is the oldest, so an operator is never locked out of their own gateway.

 After each renewal, copy the new token from your licence page or renewal email and install it on the gateway.
 Your licence id stays the same.
 The gateway checks licences offline, so it does not fetch renewal tokens automatically.